Noshin26/ASTR5470_final_project/README.md

 1. Clone the repository or download the `gaussian_fit_mcmc.py` file.
 2. Navigate to the directory containing `gaussian_fit_mcmc.py`.
-3. To run the script, use the following command in your terminal: python gaussian_fit_mcmc.py spectrum_file.ascii -z <galaxy_redshift> -l <absorption_line>
+3. To run the script, use the following command in your terminal:
+'python gaussian_fit_mcmc.py spectrum_file.ascii -z <galaxy_redshift> -l <absorption_line>'
 Replace spectrum_file.ascii with the path to your spectrum data file.
 Additionally, include the following optional arguments:
 -z: Specifies the galaxy redshift.
 -l: Specifies the absorption line.
 # Unittest
 A testing script gaussian_fit_mcmc_tests.py is provided to test key functions of the main script.
-You can run the tests using the following command: python gaussian_fit_mcmc_tests.py
+You can run the tests using the following command: 'python gaussian_fit_mcmc_tests.py'
 Ensure that you have installed the unittest module to execute the tests.
 # Instructions
 Upon running the command, an interactive window will open, displaying the supernova spectrum.